hvppycoding/hvppycoding.github.io/_posts/2024-09-09-socc-presentation-script.md

 ![20240909-152105]({{site.baseurl}}/assets/images/2024-09-09-socc-presentation-script/20240909-152105.png){: .align-center}

-As chips became faster, RSSLT algorithms were developed to consider pathlength as well.
+As chips became faster, RSSLT algorithms were developed to take account of pathlength as well.
 RSSLT stands for Rectilinear Steiner Shallow-Light Tree.
 These algorithms aim to balance maximum pathlength and wirelength.
 PD-II and SALT are notable works in this field.